 - LTE-A. LTE-A uses carrier aggregation to achieve higher speeds.
 By using multiple LTE bands at the same time, an LTE-A device experiences greater bandwidth, enhanced capacity, and increased speed.
 LTE-A also includes ongoing improvements in interference, cell coverage, and system throughput.
 LTE-A also introduced the use of low-complexity user equipment for IoT applications.

 - LTE-A Pro.
 LTE-A Pro takes advantage of unlicensed spectrum and common Wi-Fi networks to increase speed even further.
 Carriers can use unlicensed spectrum either standalone or aggregated with licensed spectrum, thereby more effectively using cellular resources.
-A key capability of LTE-A Pro is enabling Gigabit LTE, which finally leads the way to futuristic use cases such as augmented reality (AR)/virtual reality (VR).
+A key capability of LTE-A Pro is enabling Gigabit LTE, which finally leads the way for futuristic use cases such as augmented reality (AR)/virtual reality (VR).

 - LTE-U. LTE-U refers to LTE technology that specifically takes advantage of unlicensed 5GHz frequencies used by WiFi.